AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-026-alessandro-castellani.md

 +++

 Description = "Alessandro Castellani explains the Akira project which puts professional design tooling on the Linux desktop.
-We also discuss Alessandro's new role with Mozilla as the Lead UX Architect for Thunderbird email project.
+We also discuss the new role Alessandro has with Mozilla as the Lead UX Architect for Thunderbird email project.
 To access comprehensive show notes, a complete guest bio and links mentioned in the episode take a look below or go to advancetechmedia.org and click the episode title."

 aliases = ["/26"]
 author = "Adam Dymitruk"